A Guide to Grow Light Certifications

 Now you donât need that kind of protection to grow room setting as you wonât be submerging your lights in the water.
 But if you have the budget, you can go for it since this will be a long-term investment.
 This light wonât need repair any time soon!
 And since the light has a 6 in the first digit, it has maximum protection against dust.

-What does a DLC Listing Mean?
+Why a DLC Listing Matters

 The reason that many growers opt for LED lights is that they are energy efficient.
 Different LED lights have different energy efficiencies.